 Maybe I'm not the best judge.

-Everyone's a winner, we're making our fame,1 - Drunk, surly zem
+1 - Drunk, surly zem

 2 - Nice, modest zem